-MU 444 Music Practicum (3) A
+MU 444 Field Placement in Music (3) A

 A supervised, experiential activity related to the student's interest and/or future plans in music.
-Practicum includes a minimum of 50 hours of placement or project activity over 1-2 terms in a local institution such as a recording studio, research institution, music education facility, or place of worship.
+The field placement includes a minimum of 100 hours of placement or project activity in a local institution such as a recording studio, research institution, music education facility, or place of worship.